RiadhAdrani/recursive/README.md

 vDOM.render();
 ```

-in `App.js`, we will write our "Hello World" app:
+Finally, in `App.js`, we will write our "Hello World" app:

 ```js
 import ButtonView from "./recursivejs/createcomponent/components/forms/ButtonView.js";